 MOOC Religion and Conflict

 Understanding the sources of a conflict is the first step towards solving it.
 Many conflicts today seem to have their roots in religion.
 But what exactly is the role that religion plays in these conflicts?
-The Faculty of Theology and Religious Studies of the University of Groningen is offering a free online course on Religion and Conflict .
+The Faculty of Religion, Culture and Society of the University of Groningen is offering a free online course on Religion and Conflict .
 The course is open to all.

 This Massive Open Online Course (MOOC) will offer a critical view on one of the most urgent problems in today’s society: the different roles that religion plays in conflict situations.
 The aim of this course is to show how a religiously framed conflict can be studied in the wider cultural and political contexts of these conflicts.
 Our point of departure is that religion means different things in different circumstances and to different people or groups of people.
 The course aims to show that conflict and violence are not inherent to religion, nor is religion merely the guise under which social, economic or political conflicts are fought out.

-The course has been designed by three excellent lecturers from the Faculty of Theology and Religious Studies of the University of Groningen.
+The course has been designed by three excellent lecturers from the Faculty of Religion, Culture and Society of the University of Groningen.

-- Dr Erin Wilson is a political scientist and Director of the Centre for Religion, Conflict and the Public Domain
+- Prof dr Erin Wilson is a political scientist and Director of the Centre for Religion, Conflict and the Public Domain

-- Dr Marjo Buitelaar is an anthropologist and Associate Professor of Contemporary Islam
+- Prof dr Marjo Buitelaar is an anthropologist and Professor of Contemporary Islam

 - Dr Kim Knibbe is a sociologist and coordinator of the Master’s degree programme in Religion, Conflict and Globalisation.